My story is in the form.

 The Studio Space.

-The studio recently moved from a beautiful West Auckland space to a more grown-up commercial studio space replete with big roller door, kitchen and bathroom in Auckland’s North Shore.
-I have lots of light and plants and room to experiment.
+My original studio moved from a beautiful West Auckland space to a more grown-up commercial studio space in Auckland’s North Shore.
+There is a lot of light and plants and room to experiment.
 I have four electric wheels and one kick wheel.
-Lots of items on wheels for a flexible studio workspace, plus a slabroller table.
-And of course a good sized kiln for firing my work and yours.
+Tables and workspaces on wheels for a flexible studio workspace, plus a slab roller.